davidkgriggs/Nintendo-Switch-ish/README.md

 # Nintendo-Switch-ish
-PS5ish is a Theme for Playnite that emulates the Nintendo Switch UI
+Nintendo Switch-ish is a Theme for Playnite that emulates the Nintendo Switch UI

 See the Playnite Forum thread for more information: